-- 1. Read the safety information that begins on page v and "Installation guidelines" on page 27. - Remove the power-supply blank from the empty power-supply bay by pinching the side clip and pulling the power-supply blank from the bay.
-Save the power-supply blank in case you remove the power supply at a later time.
-Important: During normal operation, each power-supply bay must contain either a power supply or power-supply blank for proper cooling. - 3.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 23. - 2.
+Remove the power-supply blank from the empty power-supply bay by pinching the side clip and pulling the power-supply blank from the bay.
+Save the power-supply blank in case you remove the power supply at a later time. - Important: During normal operation, each power-supply bay must have either a power supply or power-supply blank installed for proper cooling. - 3.
 Slide the power supply into the bay until the retention latch clicks into place. - 4.
-Remove the server cover and install the five cooling fans that came with the power-supply option (see "Installing a fan" on page 62).

-Important: When power supply 1 is installed, the five fans for power supply 1 occupy the rear row only (fans 3, 4, 8, 9, and 10); when both power supplies are installed, all 10 fans must be installed.
-See the fan numbers on the microprocessor air baffle, or see the illustration in "Removing a fan" on page 63.

-5. Connect the power cord for the new power supply to the power-cord connector on the power supply.
+Remove the server cover and install the five cooling fans that came with the power supply option (see "Installing a fan"). - Important: When power supply 1 is installed, the five fans for power supply 1 occupy the rear row only (fans 3, 4, 8, 9, and 10); when both power supplies are installed, all 10 fans must be installed. - 5.
+Install the cover (see "Installing the cover" on page 55). - 6.
+Connect the power cord for the new power supply to the power-cord connector on the power supply.